 Acquiring complementary businesses is required to optimally execute Superior's business strategy.
 Distribution systems, technologies, key personnel or businesses of companies Superior acquires may not be effectively assimilated into its business, or its alliances may not be successful.
-There is also no assurance regarding the completion of a planned acquisition as Superior may be unable to obtain shareholder approval for a planned acquisition, or required government and/or regulatory approvals may result in delays.
+There is also no assurance regarding the completion of a planned acquisition as Superior may be unable to obtain shareholder approval for a planned acquisition or Superior may be unable to obtain government and regulatory approvals required for a planned acquisition, or required government and/or regulatory approvals may result in delays.
 There may be penalties associated with not completing a planned acquisition.
 Superior may not be able to successfully complete certain divestitures on satisfactory terms, if at all.
 Divestitures may reduce Superior's total revenue and net earnings by more than the sales price.
 The terms and conditions, representations, warranties and indemnities, if any, associated with divestiture activity may hold future risks.

 As part of the material terms of the Specialty Chemical divestiture, a Vendor Note of \$125 million was issued by the buyer.
 Its principal amount and accrued and unpaid interest are due October 2026.
 The collectability of the amounts owed to Superior is subject to the going concern of the buyer.
-As of June 30, 2022, Superior does not have any concerns about the financial strength of the buyer.
+As of September 30, 2022, Superior does not have any concerns about the financial strength of the buyer.
 Superior will continuously monitor the credit risk associated with this Vendor Note.
-Based on the current valuation, Superior has estimated a liability of \$2.9 million related to the contingent consideration included in the divestiture.
+Based on the current valuation, Superior has estimated a liability of \$1.4 million related to the contingent consideration included in the divestiture.
 The fair value has been calculated based on an estimate of the EBITDA during the thirty-six-months subsequent to the divestiture.
 This estimate is subject to change and will be updated as new information becomes available.